ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Client with error `reportTooEarly`.
 In this situation, the Client MAY re-upload the report later on.

-If the Leader's input share contains an unrecognized extension, or if two extensions have the same ExtensionType, then the Leader MAY abort the upload request with error "invalidMessage".
+If the Leader's input share contains an unrecognized report extension, or if two report extensions have the same ExtensionType, then the Leader MAY abort the upload request with error "invalidMessage".
 Note that this behavior is not mandatory because it requires the Leader to decrypt its input share.

-### Upload Extensions {#upload-extensions}
+### Report Extensions {#report-extensions}

 Each PlaintextInputShare carries a list of extensions that Clients use to convey additional information to the Aggregator.
 Some extensions might be intended for